AnujGaur006/spring-boot-crud-application/README.md

 Build the application:

 bash
-Copy code
-cd employee-management-system
+* cd employee-management-system
-mvn clean package
+* mvn clean package
-Run the application:

-bash
-Copy code
-java -jar target/employee-management-system.jar
+* java -jar target/employee-management-system.jar

-Access the application:
++ Access the application:

-+ Open a web browser and navigate to http://localhost:8080 (or the configured port) to access the Employee Management System.
++ Open a web browser and navigate to http://localhost:8080/employees/list (or the configured port) to access the Employee Management System.

 # Usage
-Register a new user account to access the system.
-Log in with your credentials.
 Use the user interface to manage employee data or access the RESTful APIs for programmatic access.

 # API Documentation
 The Employee Management System provides the following RESTful APIs:

-GET /api/employees: Get a list of all employees.
++ GET /employees/list: Get a list of all employees.
-POST /api/employees: Create a new employee.
++ POST /employees/save: Create a new employee.
-GET /api/employees/{id}: Get details of a specific employee.
-PUT /api/employees/{id}: Update details of a specific employee.
++ PUT /employees/showFormForUpdate: Update details of a specific employee.
-DELETE /api/employees/{id}: Delete a specific employee.
++ DELETE /employees/delete: Delete a specific employee.